Mauriekathan/Subreddit_comparison_NLP/README.md

 # Cooking vs Baking
 ### An Exploration of the Difference between Subreddits

-We were tasked with comparing two subreddits with Natural Langauge Processing (NLP) and create a model to see if we could predict if a piece of text came from one subreddit or another.
+We were tasked with comparing two subreddits with Natural Language Processing (NLP) and create a model to see if we could predict if a piece of text came from one subreddit or another.

 ### Table of Contents:
 [Data](./Data/)